DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 FAQs

-The Christianity topic does assume some prior knowledge about Christianity, so if you have not taken GCSE Religious Studies, it would be worth doing some of the Christianity background reading in the Flying Start summer task to ensure you're up to speed for the A-level.
+The Christianity topic does assume some prior knowledge about Christianity, so if you have not taken GCSE Religious Studies, it would be worth doing some of the Christianity background reading in the Flying Start summer task to ensure you're up to speed for the A level.
 However, the Buddhism pathway assumes that the module is new to all students, and so no prior knowledge is needed.

 We will need you to be on the correct pathway within the first few weeks of Yr1 though.
-If you're still unsure, a member of staff will be happy to chat with you about the different pathways at enrolment.
+If you're still unsure, a member of staff will be happy to chat to you about the different pathways at enrolment.

 Awarding Body